sourcenetwork/defradb/docs/website/references/cli/defradb_client_index_create.md

 The --name flag is optional.
 If not provided, a name will be generated automatically.
 The --unique flag is optional.
 If provided, the index will be unique.
+If no order is specified for the field, the default value will be "ASC"

 Example: create an index for 'Users' collection on 'name' field: defradb client index create --collection Users --fields name